NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 Machines:
 --------

 lunokhod1:            Ubuntu 18 Linux
-decoder:          Mac OS X
+GitHub cloud machine: Mac OS X with Intel CPU

 ssh must be configured so that ssh connections from each machine to lunokhod1 and back, and to itself (both using its name and using